GHolfelder/pgutil/README.md

 2. The action will generate or update the `docs/` directory on `main`.
 3. In the GitHub repository settings -> Pages, set the source to the `main` branch and the folder to `/docs` and save.
 The site URL will be shown there.

+Fallback behavior

+If the action cannot push generated docs into `main` (for example, due to branch protection), the workflow will automatically fall back to deploying the generated HTML to the `gh-pages` branch.
+This keeps the docs available while respecting protected-branch rules.

 Local generation helper

 You can also generate docs locally using the included PowerShell script: